 In my 40 years of existence, I think I am entitled to the right of comparing life with and without technology.
 I’ve gone through years without cell phones and only managed to call my parents through the telephone when I finished school, and they had to pick me up.
 I have tried using a Pocket Bell to send a few sweet lines to my friends and childhood crushes.
 My family and I didn’t have much to communicate with two decades back, and we thrived – without cell phones, IPads, and social media.
 But that is to say that technology then was NOT the technology we have now – or it didn’t exist!

+“The rise and growing significance of social media has caused an influx of mental health concerns, such as low self-esteem, depression, and anxiety.
+Now is the time to start paying attention to how social media is influencing your life choices and mental health.”
+That is according to Brie Shelly, MS, LMHC, RYT.
 Now, social media has undeniably played a vital role in the beginning, keeping, and ending different relationships.
 I’m not into the dating phase at my age now, but I know from the younger generation that Messenger, Viber, and WhatsApp are some of the common ways to meet, get acquainted, and perhaps start what may be the best love story ever.

 If not through these messaging applications, there’s the booming business of online dating websites.
 You start connecting with someone that matched your list of ‘requirements’ in a guy or girl, and then you start by exchanging messages and getting to know each other on the surface.
 Finally, when you’re comfortable enough, you set a date to meet.
 The anxiety of having to date someone that you supposedly don’t know much about is inevitable.
 However, for guys, this is way much easier than saying ‘can I ask you on a date’ face to face.